Comments Off on Sensory Objects awarded AHRC grant for start up enterprise purpleSTARS

 DCN network

 you can see our Case Study Page here Becki told us that the Sensory Stories Liverpool 2013 seminar was incredibly important to her and the cookbook had been an incredible resource.
-The webpage was launched by Becki as part of a Museums Association Seminar, Opening doors: Rethinking disabled access and interpretation in your museum23.06.15 The picture below shows Becki at our Sensory Stories Seminar in Liverpool in 213, co-researcher Chris is demonstrating the creak of his sensory Speke Hall box.
+The webpage was launched by Becki as part of a Museums Association Seminar, Opening doors: Rethinking disabled access and interpretation in your museum, 23.06.15 The picture below shows Becki at our Sensory Stories Seminar in Liverpool in 213, co-researcher Chris is demonstrating the creak of his sensory Speke Hall box.

-Award winning Sensory Labels of the Enlightenment Gallery returns for Half Term at The British Museum
+Comments Off on Award winning Sensory Labels of the Enlightenment Gallery returns for Half Term at The British Museum

 Our Co-researchers from Tower Project ‘Sensory Labels of the Enlightenment Gallery’ was such a hit earlier in the year we were invited back by The British Museum as a half term activity.
 The museum was packed with visitors, Tower Project did an excellent job engaging old and young with their work and we had a brilliant response from the public.
 Below are some pictures from the day.